lanl/scico/docs/source/include/blockarray.rst

 Note that:

-* Both :func:`scico.numpy.ravel` and :meth:`.BlockArray.ravel` return a
+* :func:`scico.numpy.ravel` returns a fully flattened, single :class:`jax.Array`, while :meth:`.BlockArray.ravel` returns a
-  :class:`.BlockArray` with ravelled blocks rather than the concatenation of these blocks as a single array.
+  :class:`.BlockArray` with ravelled blocks.
 * The functional and method versions of the "same" function differ in their behavior, with the method version only applying the reduction within each block, and the function version applying the reduction across all blocks.